 While people make the choice to own or rent that suits them at a given point, maybe more young adults should take into account the long-term consequences of renting when homeownership is an option.”

-Lovin’ this loan program for first-time homebuyers
+Lovin’ this loan for first-time buyers

 For educational purposes only.
 Please contact your qualified professional for specific guidance.

-Sources are deemed reliable but not guaranteed.
+Sources deemed reliable but not guaranteed.

-Cornerstone Home Lending, Inc. and its affiliates do not provide financial planning, tax, legal, or accounting advice.
+Cornerstone Home Lending and its affiliates do not provide financial planning, tax, legal, or accounting advice.
 This material is for informational purposes only.
 It is not intended to provide, and should not be relied on for, financial planning, tax, legal, or accounting advice.
 You should consult your own financial planning, tax, legal, and accounting advisors before engaging in any transaction.